tony-pelton/lander/README.md

 - **ESC:** Quit the game

 Land softly on the red pad in the middle of the screen.
 If you land too hard, or at a bad angle, you’ll crash!
 Your fuel is limited, so plan your descent and throttle carefully!

 ---

+## 🛰️ Fly-By-Wire Mode

+Fly-by-wire mode lets you pilot the lander like a modern spacecraft:

+- **Toggle Fly-By-Wire**: Press the `A` key to switch between manual and fly-by-wire mode at any time.
+- **Automatic Throttle & Angle**: In fly-by-wire mode, the lander automatically adjusts its throttle and angle to reach your target vertical and horizontal velocities using a smart controller.
+- **Set Target Velocities**: Use the arrow keys to increment your goal vertical (`goalVy`) and horizontal (`goalVx`) velocities:
+    - **Up/Down**: Increase/decrease target vertical speed
+    - **Left/Right**: Increase/decrease target horizontal speed
+- **Manual Override**: Switch back to manual mode (press `A` again) to regain full control over throttle and rotation.
+Your goal velocities will sync to your current velocities.

+Fly-by-wire is ideal for smooth, precise landings or for those who want to focus on strategy instead of fine motor control.
+Try switching modes mid-flight!

+---